 Ingmar De Vos (BEL) was elected President of the International Equestrian Federation on 14 December 2014.
-He was re-elected for another four-year term as President of the FEI at the FEI General Assembly in Manama (BRN) on 21 November 2018.
+He ran uncontested and was re-elected for second four-year term on 21 November 2018, and again for a final and third term during the FEI General Assembly in Cape Town (RSA) on 13 November 2022.

 Ingmar De Vos (BEL) was elected as FEI President on 14 December 2014 at the FEI General Assembly in Baku (AZE).
 It was a contested election, which the Belgian native won by an overwhelming majority in the first round of voting, earning 98 votes out of a possible 131.